python/cpython/Doc/extending/newtypes_tutorial.rst

       Py_XDECREF(tmp);

-   Nevertheless, it is much easier and less error-prone to always call :c:func:`Py_CLEAR` when wanting to delete an attribute.
+   Nevertheless, it is much easier and less error-prone to always use :c:func:`Py_CLEAR` when deleting an attribute.
+Don't try to micro-optimize at the expense of robustness!

 The deallocator ``Noddy_dealloc`` may call arbitrary code when clearing attributes.
 It means the circular GC can be triggered inside the function.